philips-software/protractor-junit-xml-plugin/README.md

 uniqueFolder: If set to true, it will create a new directory for each time the test suite is run.

-captureCOContextVar(Default is false): If set to true, it will look for a global object `sapphireWebAppConfig` in the app and capture the properties like appName, appVersion etc from it to a metadata file that this plugin will generate for each run(in addition to testresults xml file).
+captureSapphireWebAppContextVar(Default is false): If set to true, it will look for a global object `sapphireWebAppConfig` in the app and capture the properties like appName, appVersion etc from it to a metadata file that this plugin will generate for each run(in addition to testresults xml file).
 The idea is to capture all the runtime info related to the test results.

 ```